List of discontinued photographic films: FOTON

 FOTON was the brand name of Warszawskie Zakłady Fotochemiczne (WZF, Warsaw Photochemical Works) a Polish state owned enterprise established in 1949 in Warsaw producing photographic film.
 The company was established in a surviving building from the former Jozef Franaszek works on Ul.
 Wolska (Wolska Street) which had produced photographic and other specialised paper.
 The Franaszek works was burnt out in the Wola massacre in 1944 during the Warsaw Uprising.

 The company manufactured X-ray and black and white cinema film, still camera film (from 1950) and microfilm.
-At the end of the 1950s, FOTONKOLOR cinematographic positive film for making screen copies was launched and for a brief period color negative film produced in the 1960s until a decision for the GDR (ORWO) to supply color film in Comecon countries.
+At the end of the 1950s, Fotoncolor cinematographic positive film for making screen copies was launched and for a brief period color negative film produced in the 1960s until a decision for the GDR (ORWO) to supply color film in Comecon countries.
 Black and white papers and plates and photochemicals and later color photographic papers under the FOTON brand were produced by a sister company at Bydgoskie Zakłady Fotochemiczne (BZF, Bydgoszcz Photochemical Works) dating from 1925 also in Warsaw at Ul.
 Garbary 3 (from 1970s at Ul.
 Piękna 13).
 In 1969 FOTON signed a licensing agreement with Ilford for the production of X-ray and photographic film, however various delays meant the new production line was not opened until the late 70s.
 FOTON ceased producing film in the 1990s.
 The buildings were taken over by FOTON Trading Sp. z o.o. and now they serve for commercial activity.
 Bydgoszcz Photochemical works was acquired by Foma Bohemia in 1997 but due to decline of the traditional film market was declared bankrupt in 2007.